If you’re looking for a Window Cleaning Company who are reliable, friendly and want nothing but the best for their customer’s, you have found us!

 We DO NOT use dirty bucket water and rags!
 We only use PURE WATER for our Window Cleaning which leaves your Windows shining!

 What is Pure Water for Window Cleaning?

-Although tap water looks clean it actually contains a lot of dissolved chemicals and minerals.
+You may think that tap water looks clean but a lot of dissolved chemicals and minerals are lurking within.
 The amount will vary from area to area (Hard & Soft water regions).
-It is these minerals (mainly calcium and magnesium) that leave white residues on glass.
+These minerals (mainly consisting of calcium and magnesium) are what leave white residues on the glass.
 To find out from Severn Trent Water what the quality of water is like in your area, please click here.

 The water purification technology de-mineralises and de-ionises tap water to remove these impurities and produce pure water.
 In our opinion, Pure water is by far the best product to clean windows: